 TURN KEY.
 It’s pretty simple.
 Everything on the boat must work, period.
 It may be that if you have owned your boat for awhile, you have gotten used to several items on the boat being inoperative, however minor.
 If you take care of those things, down to every last light bulb, you’ll get a better chance at that positive first impression.
 If you’ve been deferring any kind of maintenance take care of it right way.
 Remember that when you do get on contract and go to survey, that surveyor will be looking at your boat critically because that’s what he’s paid to do.
 If he finds something significant, you will likely be facing a ‘fix this or lose the deal’ scenario.
 Avoid these very unhappy staring contests with your buyer by getting all those items fixed before getting on contract.
 Speaking of a survey, it may well be that you have done all the right things up to this point.
 The boat is neat as a pin, clean, and everything works as advertised.
 Well done!
 However, maybe it’s taken a while to get under contract and in the meantime you haven’t been using the boat.
 Before the surveyor shows up make sure she’s ready to go.
 There’s nothing like a dead battery to put a cloud over the beginning of a survey.

 PRICED RIGHT.
 When you decide to sell your boat, one of the first questions that will come to mind is, “what is my boat worth?”
 Your broker will take many factors into account when arriving at this figure.
 Be prepared for a little tough love here.
 You may have a number in mind, but the broker’s due diligence on researching comps, or comparative values, will reveal a number that reflects what the market is likely to bear.
 Granted, we get emotional about our boats, but think objectively here and if at first you don’t agree with that number have the broker explain to you in detail why it is what it is.
+Pricing larger vessels, like a used Selene Yacht for sale, can be vastly different than trying to determine the listing price of say, a traditional sportfishing yacht.

 Bottom line: If your boat is clean, turn key, and priced right, you are already ahead of much of your competition.